bihai/coreVM/README.md

 ### Project "Lithum-Ion"
 Focuses on achieving the highest performance possible while striving to maintain great architecture designs.
-Performance and efficiency should be factors taken consideration at every stage of design and development.
+Performance and efficiency should be factors taken into consideration at every stage of design and development.
 Some metrics for measuring performance and efficiency include per-instruction and overall execution time, memory usage, byte-code loading time, etc.